Chapter 8

 41 … Jesus did not come to receive praise and honor from men.
 Instead, He came to save them!

 44 … One of the reasons people do not believe in Jesus Christ and His Word is because they do not seek the praise and glory that comes from God.
-Instead, the unbelieving world seeks after the acceptance, praise, glory and approval that comes from man.
+Instead, the unbelieving world seeks after the acceptance, praise, glory and approval that come from man.

 As a true born again believer in Jesus Christ we find that Paul did not pursue the glory that comes from man or man's institutions.
-In other words, Paul only sought after the glory, praise and approval that comes from God.
+In other words, Paul only sought after the glory, praise and approval that come from God.
 To see this let us read what Paul wrote to the churches in Galatia for deserting Jesus Christ and His Gospel.

 Galatians 1:9-10